 Scientific Articles on PubMed

 - Terdiman JP, Gruss CB, Heidelbaugh JJ, Sultan S, Falck-Ytter YT; AGA Institute Clinical Practice and Quality Management Committee.
-American Gastroenterological Association Institute guideline on the use of thiopurines, methotrexate, and anti-TNF-α biologic drugs for the induction and maintenance of remission in inflammatory Crohn's disease.
+American Gastroenterological Association Institute guideline on the use of thiopurines, methotrexate, and anti-TNF-alpha biologic drugs for the induction and maintenance of remission in inflammatory Crohn's disease.
 Gastroenterology.
 2013 Dec;145(6):1459-63. doi: 10.1053/j.gastro.2013.10.047.
+No abstract available.
 Citation on PubMed